Vecchia approximated Bayesian heteroskedastic Gaussian processes: Heteroskedastic Gaussian processes

 Figure \ref{fig:ess_s2} showcases an example sequence of ESS draws in its first four panels.
 The dashed black line is the previously accepted sample at iteration $t-1$, with $t=0$ level at $\log \Lambda_N^{(0)} = 0_N$.
 Dashed colored lines represent rejected and refined {\em within}-ESS $\log \Lambda_N^\star$ proposals (\ref{eq:ess2}--\ref{eq:ess4}), until the final accepted $\log \Lambda_N^{(t)}$ one (solid line).
 So at $t=1$ the very first $\log \Lambda_N^\star$ was accepted, but at $t=2$ there were two rejected proposals, and subsequent refinements of $\gamma$, before acceptance.

-Fast forwarding, the resulting collection of $\log \Lambda_N^{(t)}$ values, for $t=1,\dots,T$ (after burning in 1000 samples and thinning the chain by 10), shown in the final panel, comprise an empirical distribution that can be filtered through the predictive equations \eqref{eq:gppred}.
-This is plotted for the motorcycle data in the {\em right} column of Figure \ref{fig:mcycle}.
-We now have a full distribution of log noises on the bottom.
-Notice also that the mean of this surface, indicated by the thick solid blue line, is much less ``wiggly'' than the most probable setting to it's left, in the {\em middle} panel.
-Consequently, the predictive surface in the panel above, which synthesizes all of the samples for all unknowns, looks smoother and has generally wider error-bars.
-It offers more comprehensive UQ.
+Fast forwarding, the resulting collection of $\log \Lambda_N^{(t)}$ values, for $t=1,\dots,T$ (after burning in 1000 samples and thinning the chain by 10), shown in the final panel, comprise an empirical distribution that can be filtered {to any downstream inference, such as prediction} \eqref{eq:gppred}.
+This is plotted for the motorcycle data in the {\em right} column of Figure \ref{fig:mcycle}. {A} full distribution of log noises {is shown} on the bottom.
+Notice also that the mean of this surface, indicated by the thick solid blue line, is much less ``wiggly'' than the most probable setting to it's left, in the {\em middle} panel. {Noise estimates are smoothed, leading to larger inferred variance in some regions (e.g., $x \approx$ 0.35).
+Although the posterior incorporates the possibility of smaller noise levels, everywhere, mostly posterior variance samples are larger than the posterior-maximizing setting.} Consequently, the predictive surface in the panel above, which synthesizes all of the samples for all unknowns, looks smoother and has generally wider error-bars {than in the {\em middle} panel}.